The Best Military Credit Cards for Active-Duty in 2025

 4.3

-The cashRewards credit cards are best suited for military servicemembers and veterans who want a simple, reliable cash-back card without the complexity of rotating categories or spending limits (read our full review of the cards here).
+The Navy Federal cashRewards credit cards are best suited for military servicemembers and veterans who want a simple, reliable cash-back card without the complexity of rotating categories or spending limits (read our full review of the cards here).

 The cashRewards Plus Credit Card is especially appealing for those who qualify for a higher credit limit, as it unlocks a better rewards rate with no extra effort.